 Remember that summaries are important when writing your job application email subject.
 Most of the text in the subject line closes so that the first few words draw attention.

-Many internet sources advise keeping job application email subject under 50 characters so that when emails are scanned, there is a lot to know about how the recipient knows about the email.
-It’s OK to go on a bit but you’re sure to get important information on the first few words.
+Many internet sources advise keeping job application email subjects under 50 characters so that when emails are scanned, there is a lot to know about how the recipient knows about the email.
+It’s OK to go on a bit but you’re sure to get important information in the first few words.

 You should not do anything in the line that sounds like a marketing email.
 Avoid soft phrases like dedicated or enthusiastic phrases.
 It will be a major turnover for hiring managers and perhaps your email in the trash folder.

 You should always be straight away and the employer should never leave the amazing manager about the email.

 If you are following an interview or job application, directly state it.
 For example:

 You should always keep your eyes open on the job posting for specific instructions regarding submitting an application.
 Sometimes you will get clear instructions on what job application email subject you want.
 For example, if they only ask for location, Job ID #, and your name, then you will simply write:

 “Marketing Manager, Job ID # 25390, Regan Ho”